Manitoba Photographers: James Penrose (1845-1918)

 In 1874, he stood for election as an Alderman for the West Ward on the Winnipeg City Council, coming in dead last.
 He was subsequently elected at the civic election in December 1885 and served until 1887.
 He also dabbled in livestock, offering for sale “Good working oxen.
 Also milch cows and steers.” as well as farm land.
 His livestock interests apparently took an increasing amount of time, so he took on Harry Bowles as a partner in 1879, then sold out to him in 1880.
 Penrose did not work as a photographer after this point, but his studio continued as operate for a time despite Bowles’ sudden departure from Winnipeg in mid-1880.

-After a long career as a livestock dealer and liquor inspector, Penrose died on 16 January 1918.
+After a long career as a livestock dealer and liquor inspector, Penrose died at his Winnipeg home, 232 Bell Avenue, on 16 January 1918.
 He is commemorated by Penrose Place in Winnipeg.

 Birth and death registrations, Manitoba Vital Statistics.